Rose-Tint/Rose-Lang/README.md

 - `Boolean`
 - `Int`/`UInt`
     - smallest size (signed/unsigned respectively)
-    integral type needed at the given time.
+    integral type needed at the given time
     - Width can change at runtime??
 - `Char`
 - `IntN`/`UIntN` (where 'N' is a power of 2)??